-You and I have spent the last seven Wednesdays learning how to embrace grace.
-This week we’ll learn how to give it away.
+You and I have spent the last seven chapters learning how to embrace grace.
+This chapter we’ll learn how to give it away.
 Even when it’s hard.
 Even when we’d rather hold that precious gift tight against our chests.

 Because of grace we can say, “God loves you, and I love you.”